Autistic Child Not Responding to Questions: How to Help

 There are many times throughout the day that we ask other people questions and need to respond to other people’s questions.
 However, autistic children who are just learning to communicate with those around them may struggle with this skill.
 They may be uninterested in responding or they may not realize that a response is expected.
 We can help these children improve their ability to respond to questions in speech/language therapy.

-How to Help an Autistic Child Respond to Questions
+How to Help Autistic Children Answer Questions:

 - Start with simple yes/no questions about his favorite topic.
 Use “is this ___” for favorite characters, objects, etc. For example, show him a picture of a car and say “Is this a car?” or “Is this a snowman?”.
 If the child responds verbally, repeat his answer and then praise him for his verbal response (“I like how you said ‘yes’”).
 If the child does not respond verbally, prompt him with “Use your words” or “You can say ‘yes’”.
 If the child doesn’t respond after that, offer some sort of tangible reinforcement for his verbal response (“If you want the cookie, you need to answer my question.
 Say ‘yes’”).
 Fade back the use of tangible reinforcements as soon as possible.